Stephanie Jeans, MA Counselling, Clinical Supervisor, Accredited MBACP

-Bachelor of Arts (Higher Diploma in Education)
+Bachelor of Arts (Higher Diploma in Education) (University of Cape Town)

 Prior to setting up my private practice I gained experience counselling bereaved parents, siblings and grandparents and the unique grief of those who have lost a child.
 Working through each person's unique grief process is achieved through an acknowledgement that expressing thoughts and feelings is part of the healing process and can lead to a positive resolution of grief.
 I have worked with all forms of bereavement such as homicide, suicide, accidental death, drowning miscarriage and illness.
 This was done with an ethos of reaching out to all across any artificial barriers of culture, religion, economic class or ethnic group.

 I was a volunteer at an organisation offering counselling to people who have experienced difficulties in accessing a service on the grounds of mental and physical challenges, or other disadvantages and vulnerabilities.
 I have worked with many diverse issues but much of my focus with clients has been that of domestic abuse, and self harm.

 I have experience working with young children at an organisation providing early intervention mental health support without stigmatizing children, young people or families.
 Working with vulnerable young children using play therapy helps with emotional and behavioural problems.
 This assists the building of self esteem and lowering of emotional barriers to leaning and aspirations.